phaserjs/phaser/README.md

 * Loader.totalLoadedPacks returns the number of Asset Packs already loaded.
 * Emitter.explode is a new short-cut for exploding a fixed quantity of particles at once.
 * Emitter.flow is a new short-cut for creating a flow of particles based on the given frequency.
+* Sprite.crop (and Image.crop) has been completely overhauled.
+You can now crop animated sprites (sprite sheet and texture atlas), you can define the x/y crop offset and the crop rectangle is exposed in the Sprite.cropRect property.
+* Sprite.updateCrop is available if you wish to update an externally referenced crop rectangle.
+* Sprites and Images now have their own textures objects, they are no longer references to those stored in the global Pixi.TextureCache.
+This allows you to redefine the texture frame dynamically without messing up any other Sprites in your game, such as via cropping.
+They still share global Base Textures, so image references are kept to a minimum.
+* Sprite.resetFrame will revert the Sprites texture frame back to its defaults dimensions.
+This is called when you call Sprite.crop with no rectangle, to reset the crop effect, but can be userful in other situations so we've left it as a public method.

 ### Bug Fixes